 I really don’t care what religion people have or not have, so I want to keep this question private.
 I am not a huge fan of religion as an institute, have never been.
 And I think you can be a Moroccan and a sceptic, I believe most Moroccans are sceptics, it keeps them sane.
-But still this all very personal so I tend not to go too much in this question.
-On the other side: I love the rituals, I love the feelings and emotions of personal religion.
-And for that reason I have never felt myself out of place in Morocco.
+But still this all very personal so I tend not to go too much into this question.
+On the other side: I love the rituals, I love the feelings and emotions of a personal religion.
+And for that reason, I have never felt myself out of place in Morocco.

 Immigration and sports are recurring themes in your work.
 How did you become involved with these two themes, and in what way do these two themes go hand in hand according to you?

 I loved running since the day I saw Said Aouita win at the World Championships in Rome in 1987.
-I was mesmerised by his speed, cunning ability to overcome any setback.
+I was mesmerized by his speed, cunning ability to overcome any setback.
 What I saw was the raw power of nature transformed into a kind of beauty.
-And that’s were literature starts, because fiction is about seeing form in beauty, creating coherence out of chaos.
+And that’s where literature starts because fiction is about seeing form in beauty, creating coherence out of chaos.
 So running in a way became my way of giving sense to life.
 There is a start, there is a beginning and body takes over, helped by the soul.
 I spend some time running in Morocco, in Ifrane and the Middle-Atlas.
 That period inspired me in writing the book Sand Runner.
 And I still run.
 And write.

 Are your characters a mask you use to show yourself in your books, or they are “archetypes” you met in your life?